Deep-Saha1925/STUDENT-HOUSING/README.md

 - Spring Security used for **login, logout, and role-based access control**
 - Roles: `ROLE_STUDENT`, `ROLE_OWNER`, `ROLE_ADMIN`
 - Custom `LoginSuccessHandler` redirects each role to their respective dashboard on login
-- Unauthorized access to protected routes redirects to a friendly `/access-denied` page instead of the default Whitelabel 403 error
+- Unauthorized access to protected routes redirects to `/access-denied` instead of the default Whitelabel 403 error

 ### 2️⃣ File Storage
 - Images uploaded to **Cloudinary**
-- When properties are deleted, images are also removed from Cloudinary
+- When properties are deleted, images are also automatically removed from Cloudinary

 ### 3️⃣ Error Handling
 - Custom `/access-denied` page for 403 Forbidden errors
-- Custom error page for general exceptions (e.g., user not found)
+- Custom `error.html` for general exceptions (e.g., user not found)

 ### 4️⃣ Responsive UI
 - Bootstrap 5 used for responsiveness
 - Navbar buttons collapse into a dropdown on smaller screens
-- Dark/light theme toggle on every page, synced across all pages via `localStorage`
+- Dark/light theme toggle on every page, synced via `localStorage`

 ---